From super-duper freakshakes and croissant-donut hybrids, to bubblewaffles and ice cream filled macaroons, these are the best London desserts.

 The menu at this Soho dessert stop features a lot of the delish treats mentioned on this blog, but most famous are their biskies – a biscuit/cookie/cake hybrid filled with tasty buttercream, jams and caramels.

 Flavours include passion fruit and salted caramel, apple crumble, chocolate lava and miso caramel.

-Which devilish dessert are you dying to try?
+Which of these cute dessert places in London are you dying to try?
 Let me know in the comments below!